yourbasic/graph/README.md

 by composing and filtering a set of standard graphs, or by writing functions that describe the edges of a graph.

+### Installation

+Once you have [installed Go][golang-install], run this command to install the `graph` package:

+    go get -u github.com/yourbasic/graph

+### Documentation

+There is an online reference for the package at [godoc.org/github.com/yourbasic/graph][godoc-graph].

 ### Roadmap

 * The API of this library is frozen.